bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 You can set how long you want that animation take.
 You can make it go longer if you wanted to and after the animate, after the object here, I could add in a comma and say, I want this to run over five seconds, something like that, and that will animate over five seconds.
-Let\'s see what that does.
+Let&apos;s see what that does.
 Five seconds is really slow, but it is animating .
-We\'re able to adjust the amount of time and the amount that it moves in, what it does with the actual animation, all with custom animation.
+We&apos;re able to adjust the amount of time and the amount that it moves in, what it does with the actual animation, all with custom animation.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->